lizmat/App-Rak/README.md

 path(s)
 -------

 Optional.
 Either indicates the path of the directory (and its sub-directories), or the file that will be searched.
-By default, all directories that do not start with a period, will be recursed into (but this can be changed with the `--dir` option).
+By default, all directories that do not start with a period, and which are not symbolic links, will be recursed into (but this can be changed with the `--dir` option).

-By default, all files will be searched in the directories.
-This can be changed with the `--file` option.
+By default, all files with known extensions will be searched in the directories.
+This can be changed with the `--file` option, or specialized version of that like `--extensions`.

 Paths can also be specified with the `--paths` option, in which case there should only be a positional argument for the pattern, or none if `--pattern` option was used for the pattern specification.